 1/2 teaspoon kosher salt

 Add all ingredients in a small pot.
 Bring to a boil and cook a few minutes, until onions slightly soften, mixing as needed.
+Alternatively, heat up everything except the onions and place onions in glass jar, then pour liquid over.
 Pour into a glass jar or storage container.
 Cover and let cool before refrigerating.
 Keeps 2-3 weeks in the fridge.